How to Remove a Name from a Mortgage | No Refinancing

 Aside from removing a borrower’s name, there may be benefits to refinancing your home.
 Refinancing offers a chance to hit the reset button on mortgage debt.
 Your new loan could offer something your current loan doesn’t, like a lower interest rate or a chance to cancel mortgage insurance premiums.

-For example, if you and your ex-spouse bought the home at a time when rates were high, you may qualify for a lower rate now.
-Or, if your credit score and income are higher now than when you closed the current loan, you may qualify for a lower rate.
+2. Reducing the loan's mortgage rate: If you and your ex-spouse bought the home when mortgage rates were high, you may qualify for a lower rate now, especially if your credit score and income are higher.

-There’s a chance you’ll need to “cash out” your spouse, meaning the court orders you to pay your ex a percentage of the home’s equity in cash in exchange for removing their name from the title.
+4. “Cashing out” the spouse: Cash-out refinancing can pay your ex a percentage of the home’s equity in exchange for removing their name from the title, but it requires significant equity.

 Verify your cash-out refinance eligibility.
 Start here